 If it doesn’t say that a separate circuit is needed for that appliance, then you can connect the dishwasher and garbage disposal to the same circuit without issue.

 That being said, sometimes it is best to keep the dishwasher and the garbage disposal on separate circuits.
-So long as the appliances are on different circuits, neither can be affected by the either while it is running.
+So long as the appliances are on different circuits, neither can be affected by either while it is running.
 If the dishwasher and garbage disposal are on the same circuit and are run at the same time, then one appliance’s performance (or both) will be affected for a short period of time.

-If your garbage disposal or dishwasher are connected to a circuit that only has a 15-amp capacity, do not connect another appliance to it.
+If your garbage disposal or dishwasher is connected to a circuit that only has a 15-amp capacity, do not connect another appliance to it.
 If you do, the circuit will frequently trip because it is overwhelmed by power.

 In the event your dishwasher and garbage disposal are connected to the same 15-amp circuit, never run them both at the same time.
 The performance of both appliances will be affected and a power shortage will likely occur.
 So long as one appliance is run at a time, you should not experience problems by connecting them to the same circuit.